chrisvest/stormpot/package-info.md

     import stormpot.qpool.QueuePool;

-The next thing we want to do, is to implement our pooled object - in this case our DAO class called MyDao.
+The next thing we want to do, is to implement our pooled object - in this case our DAO class called `MyDao`.
 To keep everything in one file, we wrap the lot in a class:

     ::: java
     public class DaoPoolExample {

-Since MyDao is the class of the objects we want to pool, it must implement Poolable.
-To do this, it must have a field of type Slot, and a `release` method.
-As it is a DAO, we also give it a Connection field.
+Since `MyDao` is the class of the objects we want to pool, it must implement `Poolable`.
+To do this, it must have a field of type `Slot`, and a `release` method.
+As it is a DAO, we also give it a `Connection` field.
 We make these fields `final` and pass their values in through the constructor: